Westpac vs Exness, Who's The Best?

 The minimum deposit for Exness is $1.

 Depending on your circumstances, a lower minimum deposit can be beneficial.
-If you are experienced with forex trading but are looking for a change then both Westpac and Exness are a good option.
+If you are experienced with forex trading but are looking for a change then both Westpac and Exness are a good choice.

 Westpac vs Exness - Regulation And Licencing In More Detail